 Adam Steiner, PE

-Mr. Steiner has 12 years of experience in pipeline fitness for service, integrity management, pipeline design and construction, and pipeline regulations.
+Mr. Steiner has 16 years of experience in pipeline fitness for service, integrity management, pipeline design and construction, and pipeline regulations.
 He has conducted numerous pressure cycle fatigue analyses, hydrostatic test plans and volume balance leak evaluations, conducted a research project with a client to perform full scale burst tests to determine safety radii around pneumatic pressure tests, analyzed wall measurement, geometry and crack detection in-line inspection tool data for ILI validation using API RP 1163.
 He has also assisted clients with Integrity Management Planning including support during PHMSA audits.
 He previously worked with Kiefner & Associates (5 years) and Petersen Engineering (7 years).
 He earned a Bachelor of Science in Mechanical Engineering from Purdue University (2007).
-He is a licensed PE in the State of Indiana and the State of Texas.
+He is a licensed PE in the State of Indiana and the State of Texas and is a member of the ASME B31.4 Committee.

 John Kiefner, PhD, PE